maximedrouault/mdd/README.md

 ### 4️⃣ Installing and starting the backend

-1. Navigate to the backend directory:
+1. Navigate to the backend directory :
    ```bash
    cd back
    ```
-2. Build and run the project with Maven:
+2. Build and run the project with Maven :
    ```bash
    mvn spring-boot:run
    ```